-The air filter is often an over looked part.
+The air filter is often an overlooked part.
 A dirty and clogged air filter can cause more damage than you think.
-Insufficient flow of air to the intake means than engine has to work harder.
+Insufficient flow of air to the intake means that the engine has to work harder.
 Excessive heat is an engine killer.
-Also the air filter allows clean air to enter the intake so the engine can burn a good mixture of air and gasoline.
+Also, the air filter allows clean air to enter the intake so the engine can burn a good mixture of air and gasoline.
 Dirt in the intake can damage engine parts such as cylinder heads and pistons.
-According to the service manual, the air filter on 2004-2006 Pontiac GTO should be replaced every 25,000 miles.
+According to the service manual, the air filter on the 2004-2006 Pontiac GTO should be replaced every 25,000 miles.

 On the 2004-2006 Pontiac GTO you have 2 choices:

 - Replace the factory air filter every 25,000 or less

 - Upgrade to a Cold Air Intake (CAI) system which has much better filters and lasts much longer than 25,000 miles

 K&N Air Filters claim they can go as much as 100,000 miles on the street before service is needed.
 AEM Brute Force CAI claims they can go 100,000 miles before cleaning is required.
 Below I have listed some CAI options for the 2004-2006 Pontiac GTO.
 Visit the websites and decide for yourself which setup will work best for you.